Parker Dawson 26: Design

-Operational history

-The design has been sailed across the Atlantic Ocean single-handedly.
+Reception

 In a 2010 review Steve Henkel wrote, "this pocket cruiser is unique in several respects: (1) she has two separate cabins plus a center cockpit, which can be enclosed in canvas to serve as a third cabin; (2) a fixed-keel version with beefed-up rigging has crossed the Atlantic and a good part of the Pacific, indicating at least a smidgen of seaworthiness; and (3) she is trailerable and ramp-launchable despite her relatively heavy displacement for her size—provided your truck or SUV can handle 8,000 pound loads.
 A variety of options were available from various marketers (Midship Yachts, Dawson, Parker-Dawson, Nauset Marine, others) who offered at various times inboard diesel, inboard gas, and outboard power; fixed shoal keel or swing keel; wheel or tiller steering; and sloop rig or ketch.
 Best features: The privacy that comes with two cabins and two heads is a great plus, especially if guests are aboard.
 Worst features: Speed is said to be so-so in light and medium air.
 Owners have complained about a lack of helm feel and drag on early models; later boats were given push-pull cable steering gear rather than the pull-pull variety, which evidently solved the problem.
 Rudder scabbards, originally of aluminum, were switched to fiberglass to eliminate rudder banging at moorings.
 And the swing keel can bang around in its trunk unless pinned in place, which owners sometimes forget to do."